radhakrishnan-omotec/iris-siya-repo/README.md

 # iris-siya-repo
-Enhanced Methodology for Python Implementation Using Ethereum Ledger
+IRIS Methodology for Python Implementation Using Ethereum Ledger